 The easiest method of surviving on the streets in a crisis is to stay off the streets.
 Don’t be where the trouble is.
 But what if you can’t stay off the streets?
 Here are some tips on staying safe if you need to go out.

 The best thing about traveling are the people I meet.
 When I went to a training summit with my ad network, Adthrive, I found myself on a total of five different planes.
-On one, I listened to two retired Canadian politicians talk about their glory days, which was fascinating to listen to.
+On one, I listened to two retired Canadian politicians talk about their glory days for two hours, which was fascinating to listen to.

 But the best leg of my trip, the way that seemed to be over far too quickly, was when I sat next to Brad.